ortus-docs/commandbox-docs/embedded-server/multi-site-support/bindings.md

 And furthermore, a binding can be shared for all sites on the server, or could serve traffic to ONLY a single site depending on how you configure it.
 Think how IIS, Nginx or Apache work.
 You now have the same level of flexibility in CommandBox!

-CommandBox 6 has introduced a new syntax for bindings (and is still backwards compat with the old JSON syntax too) that allows you to specify hostnames alongside the bindings:
+CommandBox 6 has introduced a new syntax for bindings (and is still backwards compatible with the old JSON syntax too) that allows you to specify hostnames alongside the bindings:

 {% code title="server.json" %}
 ```json